 - We respond to all requests we receive from individuals wishing to exercise their data protection rights in accordance with applicable data protection laws.

-If you are a State of California resident, under the California Consumer Privacy Act of 2018 (“CCPA”) you may make certain requests regarding your personal information in our possession.
-In addition to the the rights to be informed, the right to access certain pieces of personal information we hold about you and the right to data deletion as described above, you also have the right not to be discriminated against.
+If you are a State of California resident, under the California Consumer Privacy Act of 2018 (“CCPA”) or a Nevada resident under the Nevada Privacy of Information Collected on the Internet from Consumers Act (“NPICIC”) you may make certain requests regarding your personal information in our possession.
+In particular, you can request us to disclose to you specific pieces of information that we hold about you and to delete your personal information In addition to those rights, you also have the right not to be discriminated against.
 This means that if you exercise your CCPA rights we will not deny you services, provide you with an inferior quality of our products or services or charge you different rates.
 However if you exercise your right to data deletion, this may impact our ability to provide requested services to you.

-Please note that WE DO NOT SELL your personal information within the meaning of the CCPA.
+Please note that WE DO NOT SELL your personal information within the meaning of the CCPA and the NPICIC.

-Please note that if you are a visitor outside the UK, EEA California or Brazil, similar rights might apply.
+Please note that if you are a visitor outside the UK, EEA California, Nevada or Brazil, similar rights might apply.
 If you have questions about or need further information concerning the legal basis on which we collect and use your personal information, please contact us at firstname.lastname@example.org.

 - Updates to this Privacy Notice